Lucknow Metro

+Lucknow Metro achieved its highest ever ridership of 1.30 lakh passengers since its inception in 2017 on 1 January 2024 which surpassed the previous record of 93,237 passengers set on 25 December 2023.

 History

 The original design of the metro project included one north-south and one east-west corridor, with links through Gomti Nagar.
 Estimated costs for the north-south corridor were ₹5413 crore, ₹3611 crore for the east-west corridor and ₹495 crore for the link through Gomti Nagar.
 The initial layout of the east-west corridor started from Rajajipuram and ended at Hahnemann, after passing through Gomti Nagar via Hazratganj and Patrakarpuram, a distance of 14 km.
 However, in 2010 the design was changed so the corridor started from Vasant Kunj and terminated at Charbagh, a revised distance of 13 km.